radisando/rock-paper-scissor-app/README.md

 # ✊🖐️✌️ Rock-Paper-Scissors App (AI gesture classifier)
-- Rock-Paper-Scissor is a machine learning–powered web app that recognizes hand gestures in images, predicts whether they represent rock, paper, or scissors and lets user play against the machine.
+- This is a machine learning–powered web app, which recognizes hand gestures in images, predicts whether they represent rock, paper, or scissors and lets user play against the machine.

-- Originally built with a FastAPI backend for inference and fully Dockerized for local deployment, the project has since been streamlined and deployed on Hugging Face Spaces using Streamlit — simplifying hosting, reducing infrastructure overhead, and making the app instantly accessible online.
+- Originally it was built with a FastAPI backend for inference and fully Dockerized for local deployment.
+The project has since been streamlined and deployed on Hugging Face Spaces using Streamlit — simplifying hosting, reducing infrastructure overhead, and making the app instantly accessible online (for free).

 ---